hasaansworld/sna-project/readme.md

 This process consists of three scripts that should be run sequentially:

 #### a.
 Create dataset for a specific paper
+Choose one paper from the set of 6 papers.
+Copy its OpenAlex ID (starts with W) **Edit the main function at the end of the create_dataset.py script to specify the paper's OpenAlex ID** Then run:

 ```bash
 python create_dataset.py
 ```
-**Note: Edit the main function at the end of the script to specify the paper's OpenAlex ID**

 This script:
 - Creates a dataset for Novelpy analysis based on the paper's two main concepts
 - Saves the dataset in `Data/docs/[paper_id]/`

 #### b.
 Run novelty analysis
+Now you will have the dataset for the selected paper in `Data/docs/[paper_id]/`.
+It will have json files for each year (eg 2011.json, 2012.json and so on...).
+Note the first year and the last year.
+**Now Modify the paper ID, start_year and end_year in the analysis.py script** The run:

 ```bash
 python analysis.py
 ```

-**Note: Modify the paper ID, start_year and end_year before running the script (you should use first and last year from the `json` files in the dataset folder)**

 This script:
 - Calculates four novelty indicators (Atypicality, Commonness, Bridging, Novelty)